Attach an Azure AI multi-service resource to a skillset in Azure AI Search

 Remove the key

 Enrichments are billable operations.
-If you no longer need to call Azure AI services, follow these instructions to remove the multi-region key and prevent use of the external resource.
+If you no longer need to call Azure AI services, follow these instructions to remove the multi-service key and prevent use of the external resource.
 Without the key, the skillset reverts to the default allocation of 20 free transactions per indexer, per day.
 Execution of billable skills stops at 20 transactions and a "Time Out" message appears in indexer execution history when the allocation is used up.

-Scroll to the end of the file.
+Scroll to the section in the file containing

 How the key is used

 Key-based billing applies when API calls to Azure AI services resources exceed 20 API calls per indexer, per day.
+You can reset the indexer to reset the API count.

 The key is used for billing, but not for enrichment operations' connections.
 For connections, a search service connects over the internal network to an Azure AI services resource that's located in the same physical region.
 Most regions that offer Azure AI Search also offer other Azure AI services such as Language.
 If you attempt AI enrichment in a region that doesn't have both services, you'll see this message: "Provided key isn't a valid CognitiveServices type key for the region of your search service."